 A little piece of magic in the garden for the girls.
 It’s these little personal touches which are clearly created from love and will be etched into the memories of our predecessors which tell me this place is right for us, even if we’re yet to make it our own.
 How to make a house a home depends on the residents, but this family did it, and I’m already making plans for how we’ll take up the mantle!

 I’m not certain how well maintained it is, but the infrastructure is there already so that if and when the time comes to replace it, we can do.
-There’s enough space to potentially make a little more of the building too, perhaps turning it into a smart garden room as the girls get older; I have my eye on something like this from Norwegian Log.
+There’s enough space to potentially make a little more of the building too, perhaps turning it into a smart garden room as the girls get older.
 It basically sold the house to me.

 Don’t Try to Be Funny